aliborji/Backdoor_defense/README.md

-# Adversarial examples are useful too!

 # Backdoor_defense
 A simple defense against backdoor/trojan poisoning attacks

+for the following paper:
+## Adversarial examples are useful too!
+Manuscript is avaiable in [Arxiv](https://arxiv.org/pdf/2005.06107.pdf).

 Start with Backdoor.ipynb

-Manuscript is avaiable in [Arxiv](https://arxiv.org/pdf/2005.06107.pdf).

 ## License